 How Buick Salvage Yards Process Their Vehicles

-The environmental regulations dictate that the junkyard drain hazardous fluids that can get into the local ground water.
+The environmental regulations dictate that the junkyard drains hazardous fluids that can get into the local ground water.
 This means they need to drain fluids like gas, oil, coolant, Freon, and other toxic fluids.
 Some of the fluids like coolant and wiper fluid will get rebottled and resold.

 Most junkyards then pre-pull parts.
 Typically parts that corrode fast like batteries, starters, alternators, etc are taken out and sold online or in a warehouse.
 If the transmission or engine is worth salvaging they may pull those as well.
 The Buick junkyards near me, will pull engines and/or transmissions, rebuild them, and sell them with a warranty.